 What is the Pulmonary Lung Function Test, and What Does it Diagnose?

 A pulmonary lung function test is a diagnostic test that measures how well your lungs are functioning.
 The results of this diagnostic test can help your doctor determine if you have a lung disorder or if your lungs are healthy.
 It can also assist an allergist in helping a patient with a respiratory reaction to certain allergens.
-Dr. Noga Askenazi and her associates at Advanced Allergy and Asthma Associates, Inc. encourage patients to ask about ways to check lung capacity using the pulmonary lung function test.
+Dr. Noga Askenazi and her associates at Advanced Allergy & Asthma Associates S.C., Inc. encourage patients to ask about ways to check lung capacity using the pulmonary lung function test.

 What Type of Testing Can Be Performed, and What Can I Expect?